December 14, 2021

 The Grandeur of Tikal

-Tikal, the Maya lowlands’ most significant site, spans 16 square kilometers with over 4,000 structures.
-It housed between 90,000 and 120,000 inhabitants at its peak.
+Tikal, the most significant site in the Maya lowlands, spans 16 square kilometers and has over 4,000 structures.
+At its peak, it housed between 90,000 and 120,000 inhabitants.
 The first inhabitants founded a small village around 800 BC.
 By 300 BC, Tikal was a prestigious city.
-Its golden era was between 250-900 AD, under the rule of great sovereigns.
+Its golden era was between 250 and 900 AD when great sovereigns ruled.

 The Architectural Wonders of Tikal

 Tikal’s heart comprises several complexes connected by broad avenues.
-Highlights include the North, South, Central Acropolis, Great Plaza, Lost World, Seven Temples, Palace of the Grooves, Group P, Twin Pyramids Complex, and East and West Plaza.
-The tall, stylized temples, adorned with crests, are portraits of the governors who commissioned these buildings.
+Highlights include the North, South, and Central Acropolis, Great Plaza, Lost World, Seven Temples, Palace of the Grooves, Group P, Twin Pyramids Complex, and East and West Plaza.
+The tall, stylized temples, adorned with crests, are portraits of the governors who commissioned them.

 Mayan Sky Watchers and Beliefs

-The Mayans observed stars from these places for centuries, perfecting their solar and lunar calendars and the Venus cycle.
-Death, belief, and life after death were fundamental to the Mayans.
-Offerings accompanying the corpse reflect their culture and religious beliefs.
+For centuries, the Mayans observed stars from these places, perfecting their solar and lunar calendars and the Venus cycle.
+Death, belief, and life after death were fundamental to the Mayans, and offerings accompanying the corpse reflected their culture and religious beliefs.

 The Abandonment and Rediscovery of Tikal